kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 "Open source" alone does not answer that.

-## Kora Should Be Judged on Core-Team Capacity, Not Just Community Size
+## Kora Should Be Judged on Core-Team Capacity, Not Just Community Size { #kora-core-team }

 For Kora, the relevant maintainership questions are: